sabrinabraendle/mt-exercise-3/README.md

 The training process can be interrupted at any time, and the best checkpoint will always be saved.

+In order to create the tables and the charts, cd into the `scripts` directory and run `python3 table_chart_creator.py`.

 Generate (sample) some text from a trained model with:

     ./scripts/generate.sh